Constructing high-fidelity halo merger trees in AbacusSummit: Applications of the merger tree

 The task of identifying and re-merging the offending haloes is simplified with the help of halo merger trees.
 In detail, our cleaning procedure proceeds as follows:

 \begin{enumerate} \item For a halo identified at redshift $z_i$, record its \compaso{} mass, $M_{{\rm halo}}\left(z_i\right)$. \item Traverse its merger tree along the {\tt MainProgenitor} branch, and identify the epoch, $z_{{\rm max}}$, at which it achieves its maximum mass, $M_{{\rm halo}}\left( z_{{\rm max}}\right)$. \item If the ratio $\frac{M_{{\rm halo}}\left( z_{{\rm max}}\right)}{M_{{\rm halo}}\left(z_i\right)} > \kappa$, flag this halo for cleaning. \item At redshift $z_{{\rm max}}$, find the most massive halo whose {\tt HaloIndex} is equal to the {\tt MainProgenitor} of the flagged halo at this time.
 Once this entity has been found, add the mass of the flagged halo to the mass of its massive neighbour. \item The aggregated halo now remains merged for all subsequent outputs.
 The flagged halo is eliminated from the halo catalogue at each of the subsequent outputs.
-The particle list of the aggregate halo is the union of the particles of the original massive halo and {\it all} haloes that have been merged with it. \end{enumerate} A concrete example of this procedure applied to the \cph{} \highbase{} simulation is shown in Figure~\ref{fig:clean_example}.
+The particle list of the aggregate halo is the union of the particles of the original massive halo and {\it all} haloes that have been merged with it. \end{enumerate} We display an illustration of the effect of cleaning in Figure~\ref{fig:cleaningflow}.
+Here, we start with having two sets of particles labelled as distinct haloes A (blue) and B (pink) at some early epoch, $z_{i-2}$.
+As these objects come together and interact, at some point they will share enough particles that the halo finder will label them as belonging to the same aggregate halo (between $z_{i-1}$ and $z_i$).
+As the erstwhile Halo B emerges out of this aggregate at $z_f$, it may now be composed of some combination of particles from A and B: we label these in green.
+Different halo catalogues will treat the green particles differently, typically identifying it as some new Halo C, whose mass and other properties will be the outcome of the complex interaction between Halo A and Halo B. In the cleaning procedure we have described in this section, the particles in the green and blue sets continue to be treated as a single, aggregate halo (i.e. all the way from $z_{i-1}$ to $z_f$.
+In other words, the particle list in green is appended to the particle list in blue.
+A concrete example of this procedure applied to the \cph{} \highbase{} simulation is shown in Figure~\ref{fig:clean_example}, where in the different colours we highlight some of the haloes that are ``merged'' onto some nearby massive neighbour following the cleaning strategy.

 In very rare instances ($\sim0.1\%$ of the time), a halo may be flagged for cleaning but no distinct host halo is identified in step (iv) of the procedure outlined above.
 This is typically the case for two initially separate objects that just come into contact for the first time, where \compaso{} assigns more than half the particles associated with the smaller halo to its more massive neighbour.
 The larger halo will not be marked as the {\tt MainProgenitor} of the smaller one, but may appear in the complete list of {\tt Progenitors}.
 We then merge the smaller object with this halo.
 If no match is found even in the {\tt Progenitors} list, we then simply merge the flagged halo with the nearest object that contains at least as many particles as the difference in the particle number between the peak and present-day mass of the flagged halo.